ClubObsidian/ObbyLang/README.md

 [![License](https://img.shields.io/badge/license-AGPL%20with%20linking%20exception-blue)](https://github.com/ClubObsidian/ObbyLang/blob/master/LICENSE)

-Use Javascript in Minecraft and for Discord as a scripting language

-Fourth generation of ObbyLang for different Minecraft platforms and Discord
+Fourth generation of ObbyLang for Minecraft platforms and Discord
 </div>

 ## Description

-ObbyLang is a Javascript based project that provides support for a number of modules to make content development quicker right out of the box.
+ObbyLang is a project to run Javascript scripts, it provides support for a number of modules to make content development quicker right out of the box.
 ObbyLang was written as an answer to a scripting language with similar capabilities to Skript such as: being able to be hot reloaded, unloaded and loaded at will as well as being extendable while also being in a more formal programming format.
-ObbyLang also comes with a number of tools for common programming issues right out of the box.

 ObbyLang supports the following tools:
 * SQL databases